rnk/llvm/docs/LangRef.rst

     copied.
 The caller must pass in an alloca value into an ``inalloca`` parameter, and that alloca will take on the address of the stack space used for the outgoing argument to the call.
-An alloca may only be used as an ``inalloca`` argument at most once, and ``inalloca`` may only be applied to parameters that are not passed in registers according to the target's ABI.
+An alloca may be used as an ``inalloca`` argument at most once, and ``inalloca`` may only be applied to parameters that are not passed in registers according to the target's ABI.
+If a call site has ``inalloca`` arguments, no additional allocas can dynamically occur between the call site and the first alloca used by the call, unless they are cleared with calls to :ref:`llvm.stacksave <int_stacksave>` and :ref:`llvm.stackrestore <int_stackrestore>`.
+After the call,

-    To resolve lifetime issues between multiple call sites, each call site with ``inalloca`` parameters must have a ``stackrestore`` value produced by a call to the :ref:`llvm.stacksave <int_stacksave>` intrinsic.
-The allocas are dead after the call site, even if an ``invoke`` unwinds to a :ref:`landingpad <i_landingpad>`.

-.. warning:: This feature is still under development and is not yet
-    functional.
+    any ``inalloca`` arguments are considered to contain :ref:`undef values <undefvalues>`, and so they can never be ``readonly``.

 ``sret``
     This indicates that the pointer parameter specifies the address of a